U.S. and Russia said close to deal on nuclear warhead freeze

 Washington – U.S. and Russian negotiators have agreed in principle to continue freezing their nuclear warhead stockpiles in a bid to salvage their last remaining arms control pact before it expires next year, a person familiar with the talks said Friday.

 The person said it’s not yet clear if the agreement for a freeze will succeed or translate into an extension of the New START treaty that expires in February.
 But, if it works, the person said an agreement could be announced before the Nov.
-3 presidential election with an eye toward extending the accord and eventually bringing China into it, a longtime Trump administration demand.
+3 U.S. presidential election with an eye toward extending the accord and eventually bringing China into it, a longtime demand of the administration of U.S. President Donald Trump.

 The person, who was not authorized to discuss the negotiations publicly and spoke on condition of anonymity, said follow-up discussions between Washington and Moscow would take place next week.
 The Russians have been told that if a freeze is not agreed to in the coming weeks, the United States may harden its conditions.